University Health Insurance Plan (UHIP)

 To learn more about UHIP, please visit the following pages:

-International students may extend the coverage for a maximum of 60 days after the last period of academic study.
+International students may extend the coverage after the last period of academic study.
 This normally occurs when a student wishes to stay in Ontario past their academic term for travel or graduation purposes only.
-Students can apply for this extended coverage at the end of the term and pay at the Human Resources Office in the Support Services Building (SSB), 5th floor.
+Applications for extension must be submitted before the end of the term to Human Resources.